pydantic/pydantic/docs/usage/validation_decorator.md

 ## Limitations

-`validate_assignment` has been released on a provisional basis without all the bells and whistles, which may be added later, see [#1205](https://github.com/samuelcolvin/pydantic/issues/1205) for some more discussion of this.
+`validate_arguments` has been released on a provisional basis without all the bells and whistles, which may be added later, see [#1205](https://github.com/samuelcolvin/pydantic/issues/1205) for some more discussion of this.

 In particular: